expo/image-upload-example/README.md

 Uploading `File` requires using `fetch` from `expo/fetch` as the React Native `fetch` does not support it.
 The polyfill is included in `utils/fetch-polyfill.ts`.

+## Modern Settings

+React Native has very limited support for web APIs.
+We're working on building replacement APIs such as fetch and FormData but these are currently opt-in.

+- Enable relative fetch requests: Add the `EXPO_UNSTABLE_DEPLOY_SERVER=1` environment variable to your development environment.
+This enables relative fetch requests like `fetch('/api/hello')`.
+When you create production build, the server is deployed and linked to the fetch API automatically.
+Alternatively, you can use absolute URLs like `fetch('https://mydomain.com/api/hello')` for each request, just be sure to switch the URLs between production and development.
+- Use `expo/fetch` polyfill: React Native's fetch does not support `File` objects or streaming, it also uses base64 strings which are much slower for files as you must convert back and forth from binary data to strings.
+To use `File` objects, you must use the `fetch` polyfill from `expo/fetch`.
+This is included in `utils/fetch-polyfill.ts`.
+You can import this file at the top of your app to replace the global fetch with the polyfill.
+- Use `File` from `expo-file-system`: Use the `File` class from `expo-file-system` to create `File` objects from local URIs.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: